Maples v. Thomas: Facts

-In 1997 Cory Maples was convicted of murder in Alabama and sentenced to death.
-Alabama does not provide death row inmates with lawyers to appeal their convictions and sentences so they must rely on pro bono lawyers to represent them.
+In 1997 Cory Maples was convicted of capital murder in Alabama and sentenced to death.
+The crime in which Maples was sent to death row for was shooting and killing two of his acquaintances in 1995.
+The victims were Stacy Terry and Barry Robinson.
+Maples’s appeal brought up that Alabama does not provide death row inmates with lawyers to appeal their convictions and sentences so they must rely on pro bono lawyers to represent them.
 Two lawyers from the New York law firm of Sullivan & Cromwell agreed to represent Maples free of charge.
 Those lawyers later quit the law firm and when the Alabama court sent copies of a ruling in Maples' case to the firm's mail room, the law firm returned the copies unopened.
 The law firm never notified the court or the mail room that new lawyers had taken over the case.
 Because this information was never received the deadline for appeal was missed.

 When Maples learned of the missed deadline, he had his step-mother contact the law firm.
 The lawyers now handling the case asked for permission to appeal despite missing the original deadline, but that request was denied.